On This Day In Judy Garland’s Life And Career – November 28

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.

 November 28, 1961: Judy’s planned concert at the Stanley Theater in Jersey City, New Jersey, was postponed due to illness.
-The reason given was a bad ear infection that left Judy confined to her bed.
+The reason given was a severe ear infection that confined Judy to her bed.
 Unfortunately, the concert was never rescheduled.
-One hopes that although this article tells ticket holders to hang onto their tickets that they eventually received refunds.
+One hopes that although this article tells ticket holders to hang onto their tickets, they eventually received refunds.

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.

 November 28, 1961: Here is a review of Judy’s recent concert at the Miami Beach, Florida, Convention Hall.
-The reviewer, Dick Hoekstra, noted that after Judy sang “Rock-A-Bye My [sic] Baby” Jud left the stage resulting in “some two or three thousand people [leaving] the Convention Hall” resulting in their hearing “Over the Rainbow” from the parking lot!
+The reviewer, Dick Hoekstra, noted that after Judy sang “Rock-A-Bye My [sic] Baby,” Judy left the stage, resulting in “some two or three thousand people [leaving] the Convention Hall,” resulting in their hearing “Over the Rainbow” from the parking lot!

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.

-November 28, 1962: The divorce battle between Judy and her estranged husband Sid Luft continued.
-This latest development saw Luft accusing Judy of being an unfit mother.
+November 28, 1962: Judy’s divorce battle with her estranged husband, Sid Luft, continued.
+In this latest development, Luft accused Judy of being an unfit mother.

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.

-November 28, 1962: Judy, along with Carol Burnett, Danny Kaye, and composer Richard Adler were the special guests of President John F. Kennedy at The White House.
-The descriptions accompanying each photo are listed below, in the same order as the photos.
+November 28, 1962: Judy, along with Carol Burnett, Danny Kaye, and composer Richard Adler, was the special guest of President John F. Kennedy at the White House.
+The descriptions accompanying each photo are listed below in the same order as the photos.

 Entertainer, Judy Garland (center left), visits with White House Press Secretary, Pierre Salinger, in the office of President John F. Kennedy’s Personal Secretary, Evelyn Lincoln.
 Composer, Richard Adler, stands at far left; Mrs. Lincoln (back to camera), stands at far right.
 White House, Washington, D.C.

 Vice President Lyndon B. Johnson visits with entertainers.
-Seated clockwise around table (from left, at head of table): Vice President Johnson; Carol Burnett; Judy Garland; unidentified (standing); composer, Richard Adler (mostly hidden); Danny Kaye.
-An unidentified woman sits at desk in background.
+Seated clockwise around the table (from left, at the head of the table): Vice President Johnson; Carol Burnett; Judy Garland; unidentified (standing); composer Richard Adler (mostly hidden); Danny Kaye.
+An unidentified woman sits at a desk in the background.
 Office of the Vice President, Executive Office Building, Washington, D.C.

 Entertainers visit the White House.
 Carol Burnett (center left) speaks with Military Aide to the President, General Chester V. Clifton; Judy Garland and Danny Kaye (far right) stand in background.
 Oval Office, White House, Washington, D.C.